ankux/activity-logger/README.md

-# food-and-exercise-log
+# Food and Exercise Log
-Food and Exercise Log
+Customizable Log, can be used for logging daily activities, syllabus coverage, to-do list etc.